-Students are required to complete at least 12 (15) credits each semester and commit to earning their Associate’s degree within two to three years.
+Students are required to complete a minimum of twelve (12) credits each semester (not counting winter or summer modules) and commit to earning their Associate’s degree within two to three years.
 The hallmarks of the Kingsborough ASAP program include:

-ASAP students eligible for federal and/or state financial aid receive additional ASAP funding to pay the balance of tuition and school fees.
+ASAP students eligible for federal and/or state financial aid receive additional ASAP funding to pay the balance of tuition and school fees (if necessary).

 Voucher for Textbooks

-Each semester ASAP students receive a textbook voucher each semester.
+ASAP students receive a voucher to assist with the cost of their textbooks each semester.

-Each month ASAP students are eligible to receive a monthly metro card to travel to and from campus.
+Each month ASAP students are eligible to receive a monthly unlimited MetroCard to travel to and from campus.

-All ASAP students are required to attend an intense four day summer institute at the end of August/beginning September.
-The institute connected students with their ASAP peers and advisors, introduced them to campus and student life.
-During the school year, ASAP students are organized in cohorts of no more than twenty-seven students and are taught by top faculty.
+All ASAP students are required to attend our Summer Institute at the end of August/beginning of September.
+The institute connects students with their ASAP peers and advisors and introduces them to the college campus and student life.

 During the first year we provided ASAP students a range of scheduling options designed to help them balance college life with the demands of work and family.
 ASAP students choose from a variety of convenient morning, afternoon, evening class schedules.

-Our Job Developer works with ASAP students to develop their resume, strengthen interview skills, explore career interests and coordinate campus job opportunities.
+Our Career Counselor works with ASAP students to develop their resume, strengthen interview skills, explore career interests and coordinate campus job opportunities.